Rokr0k/multiprocessing/README.md

 ```
 > BPM: 180, Offset: 1.5s (from the beginning of the audio)

 The offset works along the bpm.
-The default bpm is 60, so you can set it in seconds in initial setting.
+The default bpm is 60, so you can set it in seconds in the initial setting.

 ### To add a note,
 ```js